451hackathon/451-imp-report/draft-hrcRFC7725.md

 Outcome Transparency
 ====================

 The assumption behind the development of the status code 451 is that transparency has a chilling effect on censorship and that transparency will enable the process of justice by allowing acts of censorship to be challenged.
 This is the very same assumption behind the publication of transparency reports by various Internet corporations like Google, Facebook and Twitter.
-Unfortunately, this has not always been the case - in some countries the transparency reports may have contributed to competitive behaviour thereby increasing censorship.
+Unfortunately, this has not always been the case - in some countries the transparency reports may have contributed to competitive behavior thereby increasing censorship.
 In some countries, blocks orders are unevenly implemented by ISPs either because it does not serve their bottom-lines or they are resisting censorship - governments in those countries could mandate the implementation of status code 521 which will make it easier for them to monitor the implementation of their block orders.
 Finally, surveillance systems in some countries could be updated to watch out for the 521 error code on unencrypted traffic making it easier to identify those trying to access prohibited content.
-Before the implementation of this standard there would be no uninformity in which websites would implement a block order increasing the number of false postives for any automated monitoring systems.
+Before the implementation of this standard there would be no uniformity in which websites would implement a block order increasing the number of false positives for any automated monitoring systems.

 Security Considerations
 =======================